gv2359/AML-G17-PhysicalActivityPrediction/README.md

 # Physical Activity Prediction

+### Prerequisite :

+Create a python virtual environment, activate the environment and execute the following command to install the dependencies:

+`pip install -r requirements.txt`

+Create a folder in the root directory called `data` to store the dataset that is needed for the training.

+The following notebooks are the primary files to be used for the end-to-end Model building pipeline for this physical activity prediction dataset.
+ - `Data_Collection.ipynb`
+ - `Data_EDA_Cleanup.ipynb`
+ - `Model_Building_Evaluation_Combined.ipynb`

+ Other files prefixed with `Train_` are the draft notebook files that we used to experiment the individual algorithms on the dataset.

 ## Data collection :

 The data that will be used is to be stored in the folder 'data' from the [dataset](https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring)

-These files should be dowloaded from the above link and stored in the data folder - `subject101.dat, subject102.dat, subject103.dat, subject104.dat, subject105.dat, subject106.dat, subject107.dat, subject108.dat, subject109.dat`
+These files should be dowloaded from the above link and stored in the `data` folder - `subject101.dat, subject102.dat, subject103.dat, subject104.dat, subject105.dat, subject106.dat, subject107.dat, subject108.dat, subject109.dat`

 Please refer to the readme.pdf and other docs in the 'data' folder for the data collection related information that was provided with the dataset.